-"Everybody is saying how good he is, and he got four sacks," Norton said this week.
+"Everybody is saying how good he is and he got four sacks," new defensive coordinator Ken Norton Jr. said.
 "I thought to myself, 'How many great players have four sacks?'

-"You have to get in double-digits.
+You have to get in double digits.
 So he has a lot of growth to make.
-If they're thinking he's this good, and he's done so little, imagine when he actually does what he's supposed to do?"
+If they're thinking he's this good and he's done so little, imagine when he actually does what he's supposed to do."